techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.0/Documentation/08_weekly_time_logs.md

 Wat zijn jou wins vandaag?-----

-- Clean and write the Documentation
+- Clean the bicep code and write the Documentation

 ### Obstakels & Oplossingen